mikedelr/HumanActivityWorkbench/README.md

 # Human Activity Workbench

+This wiki will describe how the signals from the accelerometer, gyroscope and barometric pressure sensor can be processed for the purposes of human activity recognition

 ## 1 - Filter Coefficients

 The sampling rates of the sensors which are processed with digital filters are listed below: